FORCED LANDING OF A P-40E

 By Michael Claringbould

-I'd like to thank Michael Claringbould for his assistance with this web page.
+I'd like to thank Cris George and Michael Claringbould for their assistance with this web page.

 Can anyone help me with more information on this crash?